-Hi user!
-Since you are reading this, you might be curious about how Growbots app works and how to use it properly.
-This article will walk you through the basics of Growbots -- at the end of it, you should be able to have all the information you need to start your first campaign and excel in outbound.
+Hi!
+Since you are reading this, you're most probably curious about how the Growbots app works and how to use it properly.
+This article will walk you through the basics of Growbots - at the end of it, you should be able to have all the information you need to start your first campaign and excel in outbound.
 Following these steps one-by-one will help you with that:

 - Integrate your CRM / Upload a Do Not Contact list

 It's as simple as that!
 Once you do that, you're ready to reach your first prospects.

 To get started, log in with your credentials under app.growbots.com.